Modeling Adversaries in a Logic for Security Protocol Analysis: Related Work

 On a related note, the work of Abadi and Rogaway \citeyear{r:abadi02a}, building on previous work by Bellare and Rogaway \citeyear{r:bellare93}, compare the results obtained by a Dolev-Yao adversary with those obtained by a more computational view of cryptography.
 They show that, under various conditions, the former is sound with respect to the latter, that is, terms that are assumed indistinguishable in the Dolev-Yao model remain indistinguishable under a concrete encryption scheme.
-It would be interesting to recast their analysis in our setting, which, as we argued, can capture both the Dolev-Yao adversary and more concrete adversaries.
+It would be interesting to see the extent to which their analysis can be recast in our setting, which, as we argued, can capture both the Dolev-Yao adversary and more concrete adversaries.

-The use of a logic based on knowledge or belief is also not new.
-A number of formal logics for analysis of security protocols that involve knowledge and belief have been introduced, going back to BAN logic \cite{r:burrows90}, such as \cite{r:bieber90,r:gong90,r:syverson90,r:abadi91,r:stubblebine96,r:wedel96,r:accorsi01}.
+The use of a security-protocol logic based on knowledge or belief is not new.
+Several formal logics for analysis of security protocols that involve knowledge and belief have been introduced, going back to BAN logic \cite{r:burrows90}, such as \cite{r:bieber90,r:gong90,r:syverson90,r:abadi91,r:stubblebine96,r:wedel96,r:accorsi01}.
 The main problem with some of those approaches is that semantics of the logic (to the extent that one is provided) is typically not tied to protocol executions or attacks.
-As a result, protocols are analyzed in an idealized form, and this idealization is itself error-prone and difficult to formalize \cite{r:mao95}. \footnote{While more recent logical approaches (e.g., \cite{r:clarke98,r:durgin03}) do not suffer from an idealization phase and are more tied to protocol execution, but they also do not attempt to capture knowledge and belief in any general way.} While some of these approaches have a well-defined semantics and do not rely on idealization (e.g., \cite{r:bieber90,r:accorsi01}), they are still restricted to (a version of) the Dolev-Yao adversary.
+As a result, protocols are analyzed in an idealized form, and this idealization is itself error-prone and difficult to formalize \cite{r:mao95}. \footnote{While more recent logical approaches (e.g., \cite{r:clarke98,r:durgin03}) do not suffer from an idealization phase and are more tied to protocol execution, they also do not attempt to capture knowledge and belief in any general way.} While some of these approaches have a well-defined semantics and do not rely on idealization (e.g., \cite{r:bieber90,r:accorsi01}), they are still restricted to (a version of) the Dolev-Yao adversary.
 In contrast, our framework goes beyond Dolev-Yao, as we have seen, and our semantics is directly tied to protocol execution.
 Other approaches have notions of knowledge that can be interpreted as a form of algorithmic knowledge (\cite{r:durgin03}, for instance), but the interpretation of knowledge is fixed in the semantics of the logic.
+One limitation that our logic shares with other logics for security protocol analysis based on multiagent systems is that we can only reason about a fixed finite number of agents participating in the protocol.
+This is in contrast to approaches such as process calculi that can implicitly deal with an arbitrary number of agents.

 The problem of logical omniscience in logics of knowledge is well known, and the literature describes numerous approaches to try to circumvent it.
 (See \cite[Chapter 10 and 11]{r:fagin95} for an overview.)
 In the context of security, this takes the form of using different semantics for knowledge, either by introducing \emph{hiding} operators that hide part of the local state for the purpose of indistinguishability or by using notions such as \emph{awareness} \cite{FH} to capture an intruder's inability to decrypt \cite{r:accorsi01}.\footnote{A notion of algorithmic knowledge was defined by Moses \citeyear{r:moses88} and used by Halpern, Moses and Tuttle \citeyear{r:halpern88} to analyze zero-knowledge protocols.
 Although related to algorithmic knowledge as defined here, Moses' approach does not use an explicit algorithm.
 Rather, it checks whether these exists an algorithm of a certain class (for example, a polynomial-time algorithm) that could compute such knowledge. } We now describe these two approaches in more detail.